gabriel-adutra/cmms-and-erp-integration-simulation/tractian_integrations_engineering_technical_test/project_requirements.md

-# Take-Home Challenge: TracOS ↔ Client Integration Flow
+# Take-Home Challenge: CMMS ↔ Client Integration Flow

 ## Introduction

-This repository contains a technical assesment to evaluate your skills on a simulated scenario of an integration between Tractian's CMMS (TracOS) and a customer's ERP.
+This repository contains a technical assesment to evaluate your skills on a simulated scenario of an integration between a CMMS and a customer's ERP.

-The test objective is to build an asynchronous Python service that simulates an integration between our CMMS (TracOS) and a customer's ERP software, containing both an inbound (client → TracOS) and outbound (TracOS → client) flows.
+The test objective is to build an asynchronous Python service that simulates an integration between our CMMS (CMMS) and a customer's ERP software, containing both an inbound (client → CMMS) and outbound (CMMS → client) flows.
 The integration focus is to sync work orders between the systems.

 The customer's system will be simulated by JSON files representing API responses.
 Our system will be represented by a MongoDB instance.

-Create at least three modules: one to handle read/write on our system (TracOS), one to handle read/write on the customer's system and one to handle translations between systems.
+Create at least three modules: one to handle read/write on our system (CMMS), one to handle read/write on the customer's system and one to handle translations between systems.
 The main objective by creating these modules is to have a project where it is easy to add an integration to another system, without needing to modify the existing modules, only expanding them.

 Notes:
 - The dependency management in this project must be done using Poetry.